 In contrast, Kapwing is always up to date.
 We push out changes nearly every day.
 Kapwing's Studio will always have the latest emojis, sizing guidelines, songs, templates, and more.
 We can A/B test product tweaks, rollback unpopular or broken features, and iterate much more quickly with user feedback.
 This agility has made our product much more responsive to the needs of modern creators.

 Takeaway: The creative software of the future will be as adaptive and responsive as the needs of its user base.

 Every video editor knows the pain of losing their work when their editor crashes, their computer dies, or they upload the wrong files accidentally.
 Most creative professionals have a file system crowded with "FINAL FINAL___V 5.MP4" and have to regularly replace their hard drive due to storage constraints.
 Transferring large files and iterating on the final product adds hours to a collaborative video workflow (and may be quite expensive).
 Sometimes, these headaches cause big lapses in quality if someone accidentally publishes the wrong edit.

 Instead, Kapwing couples storage with editing so that your projects are always up to date.
 You can upload files on your computer or on the go.
 You can make tweaks and changes without needing to update the URL or embed code.
-All of your assets and edits are stored securely in your digital workspace.
+All of your assets and edits are stored securely in your digital folder.

 Also, edits are autosaved in the cloud so that you don't lose your progress.
 There's no unwieldy file extensions; every asset in the project can be copied and reused in future projects, or you can import past projects directly from the editor.